JelleBouma/DHAdmin/README.md

 Set "settings_map_edit" to mapedit files you want to use located in DHAdmin/MapEdit.
-Mapedit files are structured as follows (repeating structure): a mapname mapedit objects you want to spawn in this map 1 line each
+Mapedit files are structured as follows (repeating structure): a mapname

+mapedit objects you want to spawn in this map 1 line each

 Where possible mapedit objects are as follows:

 "weapon"|coordinates separated by ","|angles separated by ","|list of weapons that can spawn (one will be randomly selected from this list)|"constant" to let everyone pick up the weapon as much as they want or "death" to respawn the weapon pickup when the carrier dies.|"true" to take away all other weapons from whoever picks up this weapon, "false" otherwise.|"yaw", "roll" or "pitch" to rotate the weapon pickup.
 Leave empty if you dont want to rotate it.|Rotation speed in seconds.

 To spawn a weapon that can be picked up by the player if they are in proximity (a hud message will be shown to the player) and press the use key ("f" by default).

+For more possible mapedit objects please check out the map edit examples in doc/.

 #### Achievements
+Achievements are additional emblem sized shaders shown to your victims next to your callsign.
+They are earned by reaching or exceeding a specified amount of achievement progress.
+Please see "doc/Achievement Examples/" for examples of achievements and "doc/Rewards Examples/" for examples of how achievement progress can be tracked.

 #### Rewards
+The reward system gives you a lot of flexibility in creating game modes.
+It lets you assign a reward (positive or negative) to a player whenever they complete a specified mission (for example: making a kill).
+For now, please see the examples for more detail.

+Mission types: "shoot", "kill", "die", "win", "pickup", "objective_destroy", "topscore"

+Reward types: "speed", "score", "weapon", "perks", "fx", "chat" and achievement progress.

 #### Damage changes